jlevy/og-equity-compensation/README.md

 In an acquisition, the acquired company cedes control to the purchaser.

 🄳 The ability to buy and sell stock is called **liquidity**.
-In startups and many private companies, it is often hard to sell stock until the company is sold or IPOs, so there is little or no liquidity for shareholders until those events occur.
+In startups and many private companies, it is often hard to sell stock until the company is sold or goes public, so there is little or no liquidity for shareholders until those events occur.
 Thus, sales and IPOs are called both **exits** and **liquidity events**.
 Sales, dissolutions, and bankruptcy are all called **liquidations**.